About the Texas Health Champion Award

 The Texas Health Champion Award is presented to public health leaders who have demonstrated exemplary achievement in reducing the burden and/or raising awareness of the obesity epidemic in Texas.
 Nominees considered for the award may be individuals, organizations, or project teams from community organizations, educational agencies, non-profit organizations, or government offices.

-The 2018 Texas Health Champion Award will be presented at the 11th Annual Texas Health Champion Award Ceremony held during Texas Obesity Awareness Week (September 9-15, 2017) in Austin.
+The 2018 Texas Health Champion Award was presented at the 11th Annual Texas Health Champion Award Ceremony held during Texas Obesity Awareness Week (September 9-15, 2017) in Austin.

 This year's Texas Health Champions:

 Student Wellness Coordinator

 Stephanie Kellam currently serves as the student wellness coordinator for UnitedHealthcare and supports several school districts in Texas.
 She has worked in the health and wellness industry for over 12 years.
 Stephanie has strong experience in wellness program design and implementation.
 She has successfully written and secured over $250,000 in grant funding.
 She prides herself in her strong relationship building skills and is passionate about helping youth live healthier lives.
 Her previous positions have included health and physical education curriculum coordinator for a large school district in Texas as well as a program coordinator for a research, education, and advocacy non-profit organization.
 Stephanie has published several research articles focused on childhood obesity in low-income, minority girls as it relates to physical activity and nutrition.

 Stephanie holds a MS in Exercise Science from the University of Houston and a BA in Kinesiology from Rice University.
 She is a certified personal trainer and a certified cycling instructor.
 Stephanie was born in Canada, grew up in North Carolina but now calls Houston home.
 In her spare time she can be found exploring one of the many fabulous Houston parks with her husband and two children.
 She loves to run and just completed her second marathon in January.